vdedios/push_swap/README.md

     [-v] and [-p] cannot coexist

 **Note :** `push_swap` program is the responsable of calculating all the necessary instructions while `checker` is responsable of checking if output instructions are ok.
-This means, stack A get sorted after aplying them and stack B is empty.
+This means, stack A get sorted after applying them and stack B is empty.
 You must pipe one into another like:

 ```bash
     ./push_swap <set_of_numbers> | ./checker <set_of_numbers>